 Who is Cadillac Accounts Receivable Management?

 Cadillac Accounts Receivable Management (CARM) is a debt collection agency located in Cadillac, Michigan.
 You may see them listed on your credit report as a collections account.
-This can happen when you forget to pay a bill.
+This can happen if you didn’t pay a bill.

 How can I remove Cadillac Accounts Receivable Management from my credit report?

 Collections can hurt your credit score and remain on your credit report for up to seven years regardless of whether you pay it or not.
 Unfortunately, paying the collection could even lower your credit score.